What if I experience a future financial emergency and need my money?

 - by cessation of deferrals under the Plan.

 - Examples not considered to be unforeseeable emergencies include the need to send a Participant's child to college or the desire to purchase a home.

 - Demonstration of Need

 - A Participant requesting a hardship withdrawal by reason of an unforeseeable emergency must clearly demonstrate that the circumstances being experienced were not under the Participant's control and constitute a real emergency which is likely to cause the Participant great financial hardship.
-The Administrator may require such medical, financial, or other evidence deemed appropriate to make a determination concerning the Participant's withdrawal request.
+Great-West Retirement Services may require such medical, financial, or other evidence deemed appropriate to make a determination concerning the Participant's withdrawal request.